swift-conductor/conductor-docs/docs/documentation/configuration/workflowdef/operators/dynamic-task.md

 }
 ```

-We will create the Workflow with the following definition :
+We will create a workflow with the following definition :

 ```json
 {